-online 10.4 Course Minimum required conditions for passing the exam (mark 5): in accordance with the minimum performance standard it is necessary to know the fundamental notions required in the subjects, without presenting details on them For 10: knowledge of all subjects is required Writing examination Students receive for solving a form with subjects of theory and an application.
-70 % 10.5 Laboratory Minimum required conditions for promotion (grade 6): knowledge of the purpose of the paper, the content and requirements of the experimental part; For 10: detailed knowledge of how to perform all laboratory work.
-Oral presentation Following the presentation at the laboratory completed during the semester, each student receives a grade.
-30%
+online

+10.4.0 M: 70.0/

+10.4 Course Minimum required Writing examination 70 %

+conditions for passing Students receive for

+the exam (mark 5): in solving a form with

+accordance with the subjects of theory and an

+minimum performance application.

+standard it is necessary

+to know the fundamental

+notions required in the

+subjects, without

+presenting details on

+them

+For 10: knowledge of all

+subjects is required

+10.5 Laboratory Minimum required Oral presentation 30%

+conditions for promotion Following the

+(grade 6): knowledge of presentation at the

+the purpose of the paper, laboratory completed

+the content and during the semester, each

+requirements of the student receives a grade.

+experimental part;

+For 10: detailed

+knowledge of how to

+perform all laboratory

+work.